suitmedia/suitmedia.github.io/_posts/2014-07-07-mobile-development-cocoapods.markdown

 4. ```'< 2.0'``` means any version lower than ```2.0```
 5. ```'<= 2.0'``` means any version lower than ```2.0``` including ```2.0```
 6. ```'2.0'``` means version ```2.0```
-7. leave blank means lastest version
+7. leave blank means latest version

 ## Conclusion